Crad Kilodney: Move to Canada, and self-publishing

-Disgusted by Watergate and U.S. culture generally, Trifon moved to Toronto in 1973 where he worked at a number of other book publishers, mostly in their stockrooms.
+Trifon moved to Toronto in 1973 where he worked at a number of other book publishers, mostly in their stockrooms.
 While doing so, he continued to make very occasional sales of short stories and humor pieces to small magazines, but decided that it might be best to reach people by self-publishing his stories (under his own Charnel House imprint) and selling them face-to-face on the street.
 This he did from 1978 through 1995, publishing 32 books in this manner, using the name Crad Kilodney.
 Kilodney could generally be found, and indeed was a fixture, on Yonge Street, at the University of Toronto downtown campus and in front of the Toronto Stock Exchange building with a cardboard sign hanging from his neck, holding a book he was selling.
 His attention-getting signage, always handwritten, might give a book title (e.g., Simple Stories For Idiots), or a mocking self-description of his wares (e.g., "Slimy Degenerate Literature").

 The books themselves were usually pamphlet-sized collections of short stories, ranging from 32 to 80 pages in length.
 More rarely, as with Terminal Ward (1983) or Cathy (1985) the works were single novelette-length stories; Putrid Scum (1991) was Kilodney's only full novel.
 Though the vast majority of the work offered for sale was Kilodney's own, he also edited and sold several anthologies under the banner of Worst Canadian Stories and The Charnel House Anthology of Bad Poetry.
 Kilodney later admitted that most—although not all—of the Worst Canadian Stories material was written by him ("and a group of selected colleagues") in a range of deliberately awful styles, under a variety of pseudonyms.
 He insisted, however, that the bad poetry he anthologized had been collected from a number of sources, and it was all correctly attributed (including works by Leonard Nimoy, William McGonagall, Karen Mac Cormack, and at least one poem attributed to Kilodney himself.)
 Though he sold most of his work on the streets of Toronto, in the acknowledgments section of Worst Canadian Stories, Vol. 1 Kilodney thanks his sister Carol, noting that "she sells many of my books in her pizzeria in Westbury, New York."

 Kilodney was in a relationship with poet and novelist Gwendolyn MacEwen before she died in 1987.

 Kilodney commented that while most writers are inspired by conventionally great literature, he drew inspiration from the exact opposite: the slush pile, the crank letter, and of course the vanity press.
-He was, however, not interested in being seen as a crank or an eccentric, but simply wanted to find respectable, legitimate work as a writer and be taken seriously for doing so.
+He was not interested in being seen as a crank or an eccentric, but simply wanted to find respectable, legitimate work as a writer and be taken seriously for doing so.
 Nevertheless, he also enjoyed pranks, and in 1988, Kilodney submitted a number of stories by famous writers to the CBC Radio literary competition, many under absurd names.
 All of the stories were screened out by the jury.